jburer/mysampleapi/README.md

 datastore, through the API, from the UI.

-Designed to give me a "clean" system for demonstrating Security and Privacy, the only principles applied to the base is that which is inherent in the frameworks, software, and services that I'm using to build the system.
+Designed to give me a "clean" system for demonstrating Security and Privacy principals, the only principals applied to the base is that which is inherent in the frameworks, software, and services that I'm using to build the system.

 As I work through the fundementals of Security and Privacy, I'll apply